jonathan-farah/NYU-and-PITTS/README.md

 	Run `pip install -r requirements.txt` in the project root

 2. **Start the backend**
-	Run `python backend/app.py` to start the Flask server
+	Run `python3 backend/app.py` to start the Flask server

 3. **Access the frontend**
 	Open your browser and go to `http://localhost:5000` to use the app